 Visa-exempt stays and tourist visas can be extended once at an immigration office in Thailand for a further 30 days.
 The cost is 1,900 baht, and an immigration office can be found in most provincial capitals throughout the country.
-Two of the most widely used are Bangkok Immigration and Chiang Mai Immigration.
+Some of the most widely used are Bangkok Immigration, Chiang Mai Immigration and Phuket Immigration.

 Overstaying your allotted time in Thailand results in a 500-baht per day fine that caps out at 20,000 baht.
 If you overstay, you will be required to pay the fine at the immigration checkpoint upon exiting Thailand.
-Brief periods of overstay do not result in a travel ban to Thailand and are generally no big deal, but if a police officer discovers that you're on overstay (for instance at a road checkpoint), you will likely be detained and deported after paying the fine.
+Brief periods of overstay do not result in a travel ban to Thailand and are generally no big deal once you get to a border crossing or airport provided you have the cash to pay the fine.
+But if a Thai police officer discovers that you're on overstay (for instance at a road checkpoint), you may be detained and deported after paying the fine.
 Overstaying for more than a few months now results in a long-term travel ban to Thailand.